debridge-finance/dln-taker/README.md

         {
             chain: ChainId.BSC,

-            // defines validators for orders coming FROM the BNB Chain
+            // defines filters for orders coming FROM the BNB Chain
             srcValidators: [
                 // if the order is coming from BNB chain, accept it only if BUSD is the giveToken validators.whitelistedGiveToken([